 The most common arrhythmias diagnosed in Wolff-Parkinson-White syndrome are atrioventricular reentrant tachycardia, atrial flutter and atrial fibrillation.
 Typically the heart rate varies between 150 and 240 bpm.
 Congenital cardiac abnormalities are strong risk factors (especially Ebstein's anomaly).

-Ectopic ventricular rhythm faster than 100 bpm lasting for at least 3 consecutive beats but terminating spontaneously in less than 30 seconds.
+Ectopic ventricular rhythm with wide QRS complex (≥120 milliseconds), rate faster than 100 bpm lasting for at least 3 consecutive beats but terminating spontaneously in less than 30 seconds.
 ECG shows non-sustained ventricular tachycardia with a single QRS (monomorphic) or changing QRS (polymorphic) morphology at cycle length between 600 and 180 ms. It may occur in the absence of any underlying heart disease, but is more commonly associated with ischaemic and non-ischaemic heart disease; known genetic disorders such as long QT syndrome, Brugada syndrome, and arrhythmogenic right ventricular cardiomyopathy; congenital heart disease; metabolic problems, including drug toxicity; or electrolyte imbalance.

 Sudden cardiac arrest is a sudden state of circulatory failure due to a loss of cardiac systolic function.
 Can result from 4 specific cardiac rhythm disturbances: ventricular fibrillation, pulseless ventricular tachycardia, pulseless electrical activity (electrical activity and no cardiac output) and asystole.

 Any heart rhythm slower than 50 bpm, even if transient.
+Some consider bradycardia to be a heart rate <60 bpm; however, this is in dispute and most consider rates of <50 bpm to represent bradycardia.
 Some patients, even if asymptomatic, may require interventions (e.g., pacemaker) to prevent life-threatening complications.
 Rhythm disturbances responsible may be acute, chronic or paroxysmal long-standing.
 They include: sinus node dysfunction (sinus bradycardia, sinoatrial nodal pauses/arrest, sinoatrial nodal exit block); atrioventricular (AV) conduction disturbance (first degree AV-block, second degree AV-block [Mobitz I, Mobitz II, 2:1 block, high degree AV-block], third degree AV-block); and AV dissociation (isorhythmic dissociation, interference dissociation).

 Impaired conduction from the atria to the ventricles, with various degrees of severity.
 Some patients may be asymptomatic.
 Signs and symptoms include heart rate <40 bpm, high (or, less commonly, low) blood pressure, cannon A waves, nausea or vomiting, and hypoxaemia.
 May be classified by degree of atrioventricular block, and the severity of symptoms are not necessarily directly related.
 Strong risk factors include AV-nodal blocking and antiarrhythmic medications, and increased vagal tone.
 May occur in patients with Lyme disease.